Trading Glass

 Upper wick -- price was pushed higher but sellers reclaimed control.
 The longer the wick relative to the body, the stronger the rejection.

 Lower wick -- price was pushed lower but buyers stepped in.
-Long lower wicks at support zones are among the strongest reversal signals in crypto markets.
+Long lower wicks at support zones are a common rejection tell in crypto, though wick length alone is not predictive — context (level, sweep, volume) decides whether the rejection holds.

 Candlestick Chart